py-lama/getllm/README.md

-# pyllm
+# getllm

-pyllm is a Python package for managing LLM models with Ollama integration.
+getllm is a Python package for managing LLM models with Ollama integration.
 It allows you to install, list, set the default model, and update the model list.
 PyLLM is part of the PyLama ecosystem and integrates with LogLama as the primary service for centralized logging and environment management.

 ## Ollama Integration